What to Watch Verdict

 Directors Leo Scott and Ting Poo craft a thoughtful portrait of the actor and movie star that only generates more intrigue.

 Given the volume of material that Kilmer collected over the years — evidently filming with a personal camcorder on every film he made — it’s hard not to want to see more footage of him, say, hanging out with Cruise on Top Gun, or perhaps falling in love with Whalley while they shot Willow.
-Moreover, given the anecdotes told about the production of a film like Batman Forever, you want to see any and every available second of Tommy Lee Jones refusing to sanction Jim Carrey’s buffoonery.
-But Kilmer announces his intentions from the beginning to explore the life of an actor, not chronicle the rise of a movie star and all of the opulent ups and downs that go with them, and he candidly explores each new opportunity with an artist’s eye.
-On The Doors, for example, there’s tons of footage of him practicing and rehearsing in anticipation of playing frontman Jim Morrison; and even if most footage from his Batman excursion seems to come from press kit b-roll, he frames it semi-tragically as the fulfillment of “every little boy’s dream” to play the superhero, only to quickly discover that the limitations of the suit and the more imagistic elements of the role reduced him to an action figure in a giant playset.
+But Kilmer announces his intentions from the beginning to explore the life of an actor, not chronicle the rise of a movie star and he explores each new opportunity with an artist’s eye.
+On The Doors, for example, there’s tons of footage of him rehearsing in anticipation of playing frontman Jim Morrison.
+He frames his Batman excursion semi-tragically as the fulfillment of “every little boy’s dream” to play the superhero —only to quickly discover that the limitations of the suit and the requirements of the role reduced him to an action figure in a giant playset.

-In retrospect, and certainly with Kilmer’s commentary, you realize that it wasn’t an act of bravery, or even principle, to turn down an offer to reprise the Caped Crusader a second time, but rather one of self-preservation: his career had gotten bigger than his opportunities to do what he truly loved — to act — and so he pivoted to Michael Mann’s Heat, and more desperately, to work with his idol Marlon Brando on The Island of Dr. Moreau.
-That film’s turbulent production has already been covered, including in a documentary of its own, but it’s fascinating watching a first-person account from Kilmer as he butts heads with replacement director John Frankenheimer, and bonds with Brando and David Thewlis.
-This is also where the film explores (if doesn’t fully answer) Kilmer’s developing reputation for being demanding, difficult, and confrontational; there’s a montage of interviews with a variety of industry tastemakers up to and including Oprah Winfrey where they interrogate him about his behavior, but the diplomatic and justifiably self-serving answers he gave then unfortunately don’t gain new context or deeper introspection, and even if he communicates joy and easygoing camaraderie in his footage, it seems clear that at some level he was willing to sacrifice on-set harmony in order to get to whatever place he needed to go to play each role.
+In retrospect, you realize that it wasn’t an act of bravery or even principle, to turn down an offer to reprise the Caped Crusader a second time, but rather one of self-preservation.
+His career had gotten bigger than his opportunities to do what he truly loved — to act — and so he pivoted to Michael Mann’s Heat and went to work with his idol Marlon Brando on The Island of Dr. Moreau.
+That film’s turbulent production has already been covered — including in a documentary of its own — but it’s fascinating watching a first-person account from Kilmer as he butts heads with replacement director John Frankenheimer and bonds with Brando and David Thewlis.
+This is also where the film explores (if it doesn’t fully answer) Kilmer’s developing reputation for being demanding, difficult and confrontational.
+There’s a montage of interviews with a variety of industry tastemakers, including Oprah Winfrey, where they interrogate him about his behavior, but the diplomatic answers he gives don’t provide new context.
+And even if he communicates easygoing camaraderie in his documentary footage, it seems clear that at some level he was willing to sacrifice on-set harmony in order to get what he needed to play each role.